-Good email deliverability rates fluctuate between 90% and 100%, but ensuing all emails are delivered to inboxes is almost impossible.
+Good email deliverability rates fluctuate between 90% and 100%, but ensuring all emails are delivered to inboxes is almost impossible.
 There is a big chance to get close.

 Main Reasons for Poor Email Deliverability

 If you are experiencing a drop in open- and click-through rates, see an increase in bounce rate, or find out that you are blocked, these are the first signs that something is wrong with email deliverability.
-A number of factors can ruin it.
+Several factors can ruin it.
 There are four main aspects to watch for.

-Important things as Sender Policy Framework, digital signatures, and email encryption (TLS) vouch for authenticity.
+Important things such as the Sender Policy Framework, digital signatures, and email encryption (TLS) vouch for authenticity.
 Although all these measures may be challenging, they are worth the effort.

-URL shorteners, overused subject lines, and use of free email senders can ruin everything while relevant content, aesthetically pleasing design, responsive behavior, catchy subject lines, the perfect balance between images and text, alts for email readers with turned-off images can save the day.
-Together design and content play a crucial role.
-Of course, these two are not directly linked to the email deliverability rate, but they are responsible for high CTR that signalizes ISP that this email is valuable, and this sender is trustworthy.
+URL shorteners, overused subject lines, and the use of free email senders can ruin everything.
+Relevant content, aesthetically pleasing design, responsive behavior, catchy email subject lines, and the perfect balance between images and text can save the day.
+Together, design and content play a crucial role.
+Of course, these two are not directly linked to the email deliverability rate.
+Still, they are responsible for high CTR that signals to ISPs that this email is valuable and the sender is trustworthy.